Anderson localization effects on doped Hubbard model: AMI phase results for

 \subsection{Metal-insulator transitions}

 The DMFT-TMT results for $\rho_{typ}(\omega)$ and $\rho_{av}(\omega)$ are shown, respectively, in panels (a) and (b) of Fig.~\ref{fig:DOStypMetal} for fixed $\delta=0.2$ and different values of disorder $W$.
-Since we have small doping, the typical DOS presents a structure of three peaks: two Hubbard bands at high energies of the order of $\pm U$ and a quasiparticle-like peak at the Fermi level $\omega=0$, as it has been previously reported in the clean case.\cite{Kajueter} According to our results, this holds for small disorder as well, characterizing the system as a metal in this region of parameters.
+Since we have small doping, the typical DOS presents a structure of three peaks: two Hubbard bands separated by an energy of the order of $U$ and a quasiparticle-like peak at the Fermi level $\omega=0$, as it has been previously reported in the clean case.\cite{Kajueter} According to our results, this holds for small disorder as well, characterizing the system as a correlated metal in this region of parameters.

 As disorder $W$ increases, Anderson localization starts to play a role: its effects can be seen by comparing the results for $\rho_{typ}(\omega)$ [panel (a)] and $\rho_{av}(\omega)$ [panel (b)], since the former takes into account only extended states, while the latter includes both extended and localized states of the system.
 As $W$ increases, states at the band edges localize\cite{ziman} and we observe that the bands in the typical DOS become smaller.
-For even more disordered systems, $\rho_{typ}(\omega)$ vanishes, signalizing that the system has gone through a disorder-driven MIT.
+For even more disordered systems, $\rho_{typ}(\omega)$ vanishes on the whole frequency axis, signalizing that the system has gone through a disorder-driven MIT.
 We notice that disorder acts differently on different energy scales.
 In $\rho_{typ}(\omega)$ Hubbard-like bands around larger values of energy shrink faster than the quasiparticle-like one close to the Fermi level.
-Notice that $\rho_{av}(\omega)$ remains instead finite at the Mott-Anderson transition.
+Notice that $\rho_{av}(\omega)$ remains instead finite at the Anderson-Mott transition.
 The general effect of disorder appears to be a spreading in energy of the spectral weight, both in the Hubbard bands and at the low-energy quasi-particle peak.
+This spreading is not symmetrical like at half-filling (see the results in Appendix \ref{half-filling}), because of the combined effect of disorder and doping.